oh-my-fish/theme-bobthefish/README.md

 - `theme_display_hostname`.
 Same behaviour as `theme_display_user`.
 - `theme_show_exit_status`.
 Set this option to `yes` to have the prompt show the last exit code if it was non_zero instead of just the exclamation mark.
 - `theme_display_jobs_verbose`.
 If set to `yes` this option displays the number of currently running background jobs next to the percent sign.
 - `theme_git_worktree_support`.
 If you do any git worktree shenanigans, setting this to `yes` will fix incorrect project-relative path display.
-If you don't do any git worktree shenanigans, leave it disabled.
+If you don't do any git worktree shenanigans, disable it.
 It's faster this way :)
 - `theme_use_abbreviated_branch_name`.
 Set to `yes` to truncate git branch names in the prompt.
 - `fish_prompt_pwd_dir_length`. bobthefish respects the Fish `$fish_prompt_pwd_dir_length` setting to abbreviate the prompt path.
 Set to `0` to show the full path, `1` (default) to show only the first character of each parent directory name, or any other number to show up to that many characters.
 - `theme_project_dir_length`.
 The same as `$fish_prompt_pwd_dir_length`, but for the path relative to the current project root.
 Defaults to `0`; set to any other number to show an abbreviated path.